Log In

 The type of documentation each company uses is dependent on the type of accounting system used by the business.

-Documentation can be in the form of receipts, invoices, purchase orders, or any other similar type of financial record.
+Documentation can be in the form of receipts, invoices, purchase orders, or any other similar types of financial record.

 Difference Between Accounting and Bookkeeping